dstoianovici/Teensy4_L298_MotorController/README.md

 This board is supplied with a firmware allowing for 4 motor control out of the box.
 This motor controller library uses ROS for PID parameter and setpoint communication as well as feedback.

+### Setting up the host computer
-### ROS
+#### ROS
 These instructions assume you already are familiar with ROS and Linux based OS.

-In order to run the
+Furthermore, this system has been developed for ROS1 Melodic, any other distros are not yet tested.

+First, ensure that rosserial is installed on you system, if not install using

+        sudo apt-get install ros-melodic-rosserial

+or to test another distro please use

+        sudo apt-get install ros-<your distro>-rosserial

+#### Python
+  TO BE ADDED

 ## Board Dimensions
 ![Board_Dimensions](https://user-images.githubusercontent.com/26233185/141202799-c8fdb869-865a-4dba-a2c7-790d3b03d4e7.JPG)